Central Pangean Mountains

-Map of mountains in central Pangaea during the Late Carboniferous-Early Permian, marking the Massif Central (MC), Bohemian Massif (BM), Corsica (Co), Sardinia (Sa), Iberian Massif (IM), West Virginia (WV), Aquitaine (Aq), Armorican Massif (AM), Northern Italy (NI), and the Rheno-Hercynian (RH) and Saxo-Thuringian (ST) terranes.
+Map of mountains in central Pangaea during the Late Carboniferous-Early Permian, marking the Massif Central (MC), Bohemian Massif (BM), Corsica (Co), Sardinia (Sd), Iberian Massif (IM), West Virginia (WV), Aquitaine (Aq), Armorican Massif (AM), Northern Italy (NI), and the Rheno-Hercynian (RH) and Saxo-Thuringian (ST) terranes.

 The Central Pangean Mountains were an extensive northeast–southwest trending mountain range in the central portion of the supercontinent Pangaea during the Carboniferous, Permian and Triassic periods.
 They were formed as a result of collision between the large landmasses of Euramerica (also known as Laurussia) and Gondwana during the formation of Pangaea.
 At its greatest elevation during the early part of the Permian period, it was comparable in size to the present Himalayas.
-Remnants of this massive mountain range include the Appalachian Mountains and Ouachita Mountains of North America as well as the Bohemian Massif and Massif Central in Europe.
+Remnants of this massive mountain range include the Appalachian Mountains and Ouachita Mountains of North America, the Atlas Mountains and Anti-Atlas Mountains of Africa, as well as the Bohemian Massif and Massif Central in Europe.

 A number of mountain building periods were involved in the formation of the Central Pangean Mountains, including the Acadian, Caledonian, Alleghenian, Mauritanide and Variscan orogenies.

 The eastern portions of the range are also called the Variscan Mountains.